FrewtyPebbles/Python-RISC-V-CPU-Emulator/README.md

 # RISC V 32-Bit CPU Emulator

- - By William Lim, Mathew Barlund
+ - By William Lim and Mathew Barlund

+This CPU emulator emulates at the bit level with many low level gates emulated.

 ## AI Usage